robertofinnisaro/robertofinnisaro.com/content/3D Printing/Ender 3v2 Configuration/index.md

 To make the Klipper firmware compatible with the klack ender, there were a few problems.
-The main snag with the installation was configuring the probe in the firmware, when the printer was in the homing sequence, the console continuously outputted 'Probe triggered prior to movement' - to solve this the probe had to made high.
+The main snag with the installation was configuring the probe in the firmware, when the printer was in the homing sequence, the console continuously outputted `Probe triggered prior to movement` - to solve this the probe had to made high.

-This was done in the 'KlackEnder.cfg', under the '[probe]' section by changing 'pin: PA7' to 'pin: ^PA7'
+This was done in the `KlackEnder.cfg`, under the `[probe]` section by changing `pin: PA7` to `pin: ^PA7`